-Prereq: SPAN-102 or SPAN-150 with a grade of C" or better, or successful completion of three recent years of high school Spanish, and have instructor permission.
+Prereq: SPAN-102 with minimum grade C or successful completion of three recent years high school Spanish, and have instructor permission.

 This course reviews and reinforces the material learned in the first two semesters, examines more tenses and other aspects of grammar, and provides practice in expanding capabilities in reading, writing, speaking and understanding Spanish.
 There is no laboratory requirement, but the student is required to meet with a native speaker, when available, for group conversation practice.
 There will be an emphasis placed on the value of culture.